-Project Description and Deposit.
-This first section should provide an Project Description and Benefit .
+Project Description and Benefit.
 This first section should provide an adequate description of your project.
 You should identify the beneficiary and mention the conditions that will be changed or affected by the project.
 If possible, you should upload photos and possibly maps or sketches of existing conditions.
 Then in a few sentences, you should describe how your project would be useful for the beneficiary.
 Possible benefits include helping members of the local community, improving safety, functionality, or appearance of a facility, or helping disadvantaged people.
-Then you should answer two questions regarding your project schedule: When will it start, and when will it be complete?
+Then you should answer two questions regarding your project schedule: When will it start, and when will it be complete? , ,